Hanoi or Ho Chi Minh City? The 7 Major Differences

 Ho Chi Minh City

-Meanwhile, every phase of the history of Ho Chi Minh City revolves around "bet" coffee.
-Locals gather in a park with a takeaway cup of coffee and chatting together.
-Southern people also love to eat sweet and spicy foods thus, they add sugar and chili to almost all kinds of food.
-Their food favorites include hu tieu, banh canh, and com tam.
-Additionally, Ho Chi Minh City cuisine has a strong Western influence so visitors can savor specialties of multiple countries.
+On the other hand, the history of Ho Chi Minh City often revolves around "bet" coffee culture, where locals gather in parks with takeaway coffee, sharing stories and laughter.
+Southerners enjoy sweet and spicy flavors, often adding sugar and chili to their meals.
+Notable dishes include hu tieu, banh canh, and com tam.
+Additionally, the cuisine reflects a strong Western influence, allowing visitors to enjoy specialties from various countries.

 Photo: youtube.com